junxit/us-congress-bills-116/metadata.md

 - 2019-01-10 — Passed Senate without amendment by Voice Vote. (consideration: CR S133-134; text: CR S133-134)
 - 2019-01-10 — Passed/agreed to in Senate: Passed Senate without amendment by Voice Vote.(consideration: CR S133-134; text: CR S133-134)
 - 2019-01-10 — Received in the House.
+- 2019-01-11 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2019-01-11 — Considered as unfinished business. (consideration: CR H503-504)
+- 2019-01-11 — Considered under suspension of the rules. (consideration: CR H498-502)
+- 2019-01-11 — DEBATE - The House proceeded with forty minutes of debate on S. 24.
+- 2019-01-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-01-11 — Mr. Cummings moved to suspend the rules and pass the bill.
+- 2019-01-11 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 411 - 7 (Roll no. 28). (text: CR H498)
+- 2019-01-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 411 - 7 (Roll no. 28).(text: CR H498)
+- 2019-01-14 — Presented to President.
+- 2019-01-14 — Presented to President.
+- 2019-01-16 — Became Public Law No: 116-1.
+- 2019-01-16 — Became Public Law No: 116-1.
+- 2019-01-16 — Signed by President.
+- 2019-01-16 — Signed by President.